What if you only trained the squat, bench press, and the deadlift?

 - Daily Undulating Periodization (DUP) Program for Powerlifting

-Or, you can see all of our training programs for different goals here.
+You can see all of our training programs for different goals here.
+And all of them are available in our workout tracker StrengthLog, which is 100 % to download.